Skip to main content

 Entry requirements

-An applicant will normally be considered for admission if they have achieved an educational level equivalent to an honours degree in either the broad field of science and technology studies, computer science, data science, computing, a joint computer sciences and arts/humanities degree, or a closely related subject.
-Or, from a creative discipline with substantial computational practice.
+An applicant will normally be considered for admission if they have achieved an educational level equivalent to an honour’s degree in computer science, data science, science and technology studies, or from a creative discipline with substantial computational practice.
+Regardless of the field significant programming experience is expected.
+Educational level may be demonstrated by:

-• Honours degree (named above);
+• Honours degree (named above).

-• Possession of equivalent qualifications in a design-related or creative discipline;
+• Possession of equivalent qualifications in a design-related or creative discipline.

 Language requirements (International/EU)